oracle/macaron/docs/source/pages/tutorials/provenance.rst

    :alt: HTML report for ``toga 0.4.8``, summary
    :align: center

-This image shows that both checks have passed, confirming that the repository URL and commit digest from the provenance match those associated with the user provided PURL.
-To access the full report use the following:
+This image shows that all three checks have passed, confirming that the repository URL and commit digest from the provenance match those associated with the user provided PURL.
+To access the full report use the following command:

 .. code-block:: shell